circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 These will override any environment variables you set in the CircleCI application.

-**Note**:
-While the `environment` key expects a map, a list will be accepted without failing or producing an error.

 #### `parallelism`

 If `parallelism` is set to N > 1, then N independent executors will be set up and each will run the steps of that job in parallel.
 Certain parallelism-aware steps can opt out of the parallelism and only run on a single executor (for example [`deploy` step](#deploy)).
 Learn more about [parallel jobs]({{ site.baseurl }}/2.0/parallelism-faster-jobs/).